bellahrt/wad-2-project/README.md

 This is a Fitness Webpage customised to help our user, YiKiat Lim.
 Yi Kiat Lim had set a goal to lose 10 pounds in the upcoming 3 months, however, he finds difficulty tracking calories for meals and often gives in to temptation.
 Hence, this application aims to problem-solve Yi Kiat Lim lack of disciplinary issue through tracking calories for him and enable him to stay on track to his desired goal weight!

 # How to set up your application based on the submitted file
-Open http://localhost/phpmyadmin/index.php and insert the database.sql which can be found in wad-2-project/login folder Under the wad-2-project/login/model/ConnectionManager.php file, for mac users, change the password from "" to "root"
+Open http://localhost/phpmyadmin/index.php and create a database name call "newnew" then import the database.sql which can be found in wad-2-project/login folder
+Under the wad-2-project/login/model/ConnectionManager.php file, for mac users, change the password from "" to "root"

 <h1>How to run your application</h1>